Why Diamonds? Evolution, Instinctual Niches, Advertising, and the Killer App…

 Which is not to say that other factors don’t play into this.
 Last night, for example, Lime said that the (relatively small) stone on her (relatively small) engagement ring is “too big and heavy,” and wondered about getting a smaller one.
 Which is funny, when you think about it.

-10 Responses to “Why Diamonds?
-Evolution, Instinctual Niches, Advertising, and the Killer App…”
+5 thoughts on “Why Diamonds?
+Evolution, Instinctual Niches, Advertising, and the Killer App…

 Yeah.
 I’m glad you know I wasn’t attacking or mocking you.
 It got me to thinking, is all. :)